Saif bin Zayed Al Nahyan

-Saif bin Zayed Al Nahyan (سيف بن زايد آل نهيان; born 1968) is United Arab Emirates's minister of interior since October 2004 and deputy prime minister since May 2009.
+Sheikh Saif bin Zayed Al Nahyan (سيف بن زايد آل نهيان; born 1968) has been the United Arab Emirates's minister of interior since November 2004 and deputy prime minister since May 2009.
 As Minister of Interior, he is in charge of the United Arab Emirates interior protection and homeland security.
 He is a member of the Al Nahyan family.

 Early life and education

-Nahyan was born in 1968.
+Sheikh Saif bin Zayed Al Nahyan was born in 1968.
 He is one of Zayed bin Sultan's many sons.
 His mother is Mouza bint Suhail Al Khaili.
 Sheikh Saif attended the United Arab Emirates University in Al Ain and graduated with a bachelor's degree in political science.

 He participated in several training sessions, including the special training session for paratroopers in 1991.

-Personal Life
+Personal life

+Sheikh Saif bin Zayed Al Nahyan has been a key figure in the UAE government, serving as Minister of Interior since 2004 and Deputy Prime Minister since 2009.

-Sheikh Saif is married to Sheikha bint Hamad Al Khalili, a daughter of Major-General Hamad bin Suhail Al Khalili.
-They have five children.
+Sheikh Saif is married to Sheikha Asma bint Hamad Al Khaili, a daughter of Major-General Hamad bin Suhail Al Khaili.
+They have five children: